ejamesc/cors-api/readme.markdown

 This is an unofficial CORS API.
 It consists of a Scrapy scraper project and a Flask webapp.
 The Flask webapp exposes a RESTful API.

 The entirety of the webapp is contained in cors.py, a Flask app.
 Everything else is a Scrapy project.
-If you just want the scrapy, and don't want the app, just delete cors.py.
+If you just want the scraper for your own needs, just delete cors.py.

+There's nothing unusual about the scraper - it is a typical scrapy project. cors/items.py defines the fields needed for the Item object; cors/spiders/cors_spider.py defines the scraper and includes parsers for timetable data; pipelines.py contains the code to store the scraped data in MongoDB.
+Full information is available at the scrapy docs: http://doc.scrapy.org/en/0.14/index.html

 Dependencies
 ------------
-You need Flask, Scrapy, and Mongodb.
+You need Flask, Scrapy, and MongoDB.
+If you have pip, run the following to install the first two (easy_install works as well):

     pip install Flask
     pip install scrapy

-And install Mongodb by heading to the mongodb website and following the instructions there.
+Install MongoDB by heading to the MongoDB website and following the instructions there.

 Running a scrape job
 --------------------